 -MLK scholars will meet with a COPE mentor twice per semester to select service placements, and to monitor personal and academic progress

--For more information on financial aid, grants, and scholarships, please visit the Canisius College Financial Aid Office.
+-For more information on financial aid, grants, and scholarships, please visit the Canisius University Financial Aid Office.

 All MLK students are entitled to services provided by the COPE office unless otherwise specified.